pagrimm/split/README.md

 ## Bugs

 - There is occasionally a rounding issue with values less than a penny.
-- If an expense is added, the output uses the incorrect logic for displaying the name of the expense.
+- If an expense is added, the output incorrectly displays the name of the expense.

 ## Technologies Used